nickmatsnev/ddd/posts/mr-robot-season-2/index.md

 ---
 title: "Mr. Robot: Season 2"
 date: 2018-05-21
-draft: false
+updated: 2019-07-05
 tags: [English]
 featured_image: mr_robot.png
 summary: This season brought us a more twisted plot, perfectly directed and filmed.
-We meet new characters, deal with a bunch of story lines.
+We meet new characters, deal with a bunch of storylines.
 ---

 This season brought us a more twisted plot, perfectly directed and filmed.
-We meet new characters, deal with a bunch of story lines.
+We meet new characters, deal with a bunch of storylines.
 However, there are not so many words I’d like to mention, but.

-#### Briefly
+## Briefly

 - **to escalate** = to increase rapidly, to speed up
 - **a lesion** = an injury